Chuck Cecil: Professional

-Selected by the Green Bay Packers in the fourth round of the 1988 NFL Draft (89th overall), Cecil was known for his thunderous tackling and aggressive style during his time as a safety for the Packers (1988–1992), Cardinals (1993), and Oilers (1995).
+Selected by the Green Bay Packers in the fourth round of the 1988 NFL draft (89th overall), Cecil was known for his thunderous tackling and aggressive style during his time as a safety for the Packers (1988–1992), Cardinals (1993), and Oilers (1995).
 He earned a trip to the Pro Bowl and garnered All-Madden status in 1992 when he recorded four interceptions and 102 tackles on the season.
 In 95 career games he totaled 400 tackles and 16 interceptions.
 During his years with the Packers, he earned the nickname "Scud" Cecil due to his hit-or-miss approach to tackling opponents.
 He often left his feet and led with his helmet, and much like the infamous missiles launched during the Gulf War – would occasionally miss completely or arrive late.

 Cecil is regarded as among the most vicious hitters in National Football League history.
 He was featured on the cover of Sports Illustrated in 1993 (October 11 issue) with the question: "Is Chuck Cecil Too Vicious for the NFL?"
 Many photos taken of Cecil during games showed him with a bloodied nose.

-During much of his career, Cecil was forced to wear a "Gazoo Helmet"; a helmet so named because it resembled the head of The Great Gazoo, a recurring character in The Flintstones animated series.
-The "Gazoo helmet" is actually a thick padding that fits on a helmet's shell to reduce the risk of receiving a concussion and reducing the risk of injury to opponents due to helmet-first hits, for which Cecil was fined numerous times.
-Despite the additional protection, recurring concussions forced him into retirement.
+Recurring concussions forced him into retirement.